DmitryMyadzelets/epicx/journal/week 26.md

 | Qh=f(Tc,Th) | 0.3 Watt |

 With **manuall** optimisation we've found a better configuration: 2 modules at the stage 1 with I=1.4A (i.e. connected in series) and 2 modules at the stage 2 with current 2.1A can remove **Qc=7.8W**.

+The above configuration may be not optimal.
+To find an optimal solution we can reformulate the problem as follows:

+*Given &#916;T and (at most) N modules on the stages, maximise Qc/N*